Move-Out Cleaning Checklist: Get Your Full Security Deposit Back

 What Oregon Landlords Actually Check

-- Oven interior — The number one deduction item, hands down.
-Landlords check inside the oven before almost anything else.
+- Oven interior — Number one item, checked before almost anything else

-- Bathroom mold and grout — Especially common in Oregon.
-Mold in shower grout, around tubs, and on caulking.
+- Bathroom mold and grout — Especially common in Oregon

-- Refrigerator interior — Old food, stains, and odors.
+- Refrigerator interior — Old food, stains, odors

-- Wall damage beyond nail holes — Large holes, unpatched anchor damage, stains, crayon marks.
+- Wall damage beyond nail holes — Large holes, stains, crayon

-- Window tracks and sills — Mold, dirt, and dead insects (very common in Oregon).
+- Window tracks and sills — Mold, dirt, dead insects (very common in Oregon)

 Common Deduction Amounts in Oregon